 Jesus correctly called upon people to clear their own eyes before they can accurately assess the problems with someone else.
 If we have a speck in our own eye, it actually, due to its close presence, looks, and sometimes feels, like a “plank”.
 It inhibits us from seeing things very well.
 We are not in a position to be able to see something amiss in another person’s eye, or heart as it may be, to offer a remedy.
 We need to get our own sight better first.
 Jesus went on to suggest that once we deal with our own problems, we may well be able to help a brother or sister with the same affliction.

-My typical discussion with clients is the need to find personal healing by sharing their story for the benefit of someone else going through the same or similar problem.
+I often discuss with clients that they can find personal healing by sharing their story for the benefit of someone else going through the same or similar problem.
 In this way, we get out of the pity, as well as the projection problems that can beset us, as we work to help another person.

 But first, we need to see clearly in order to do that.
 We own our problems, work to deal with them, then we share our story for the benefit of others.